Angelaangie-ai/brain-computer-interface-research/README.md

 ![Screenshot 2023-07-17 7 26 47 PM](https://github.com/Angelaangie-ai/brain-computer-interface-research/assets/64707998/375aca54-d9ec-4e4f-aa33-6a79b8cb47a5)

 The purple data represents right motor imagery, the green data represents left motor imagery.
+The random forest model is able to distinguish between right and left motor imagery by using different decision trees.

 The results from the analyzed trials are